deepsquare-io/grid/docs/docs/05-deploy-deepsquare/02-getting-started/part-1.md

 You learned how to containerise your application into a container image and publish it.

-Next, you're going to run it on the DeepSquare GRID, the decentralized HPC cloud.
+Next, you're going to run it on the DeepSquare Grid, the decentralized HPC cloud.